daesungk/daesungk.github.io/src/posts/teaching/math461-s21-uiuc/index.md

 ## Grading policy
 - HW: 20% (weekly, the lowest one HW will be dropped.)
 - Online quizzes: 20% (biweekly, in class, the loewst one quiz will be dropped.)
-- Midterms: 15% and 20% (tentatively Mar 10 and Apr 21, in class, the lower exam score will be 15% and the other 20%.)
+- Midterms: 15% and 20% (Mar 10 and Apr 21, in class, the lower exam score will be 15% and the other 20%.)
 - Final: 25%

 ## Tentative Schedule